 (ii) We start with the system \eqref{system on w}.
-In the case $l = \cos\omega$ Lemma~\ref{lemma Benzaid-Lutz same modules} could not be applied immediately.
+In the case that $l = \cos\omega$, Lemma~\ref{lemma Benzaid-Lutz same modules} can not be applied immediately.
 In order to bring the system into the form in which Lemma~\ref{lemma Benzaid-Lutz same modules} is applicable we make further transformations.
-Since $l = \cos\omega$, we, clearly, have $\mu_{\pm}=e^{\pm i\omega}$ and thus, grouping summands in a right way, we can rewrite our system in the form
+Since $l = \cos\omega$, we clearly have $\mu_{\pm}=e^{\pm i\omega}$, and thus grouping summands in the right way we can rewrite our system in the form